jrett/MatrixScreen/README.md

 https://stackoverflow.com/questions/16755142/how-to-make-win32-console-recognize-ansi-vt100-escape-sequences

-A blog that talks about this issue and has a bit of code to enable windows console to support ANSI escape secuences
+A blog that talks about this issue and has a bit of code to enable windows console to support ANSI escape sequences

 https://www.jerriepelser.com/blog/using-ansi-color-codes-in-net-console-apps/

 Wikipedia article